 - An initial phone call with another engineer

-- A face to face interview with the CTO
+- A face-to-face interview with two engineers

 First stage: phone screening

-Second stage: culture chat
+Second stage, part 2: culture chat

 The final stage in the process is a meeting with an engineering team lead to discuss Paddle’s unique culture and values.
 After my interview, I took this opportunity to ask some questions about the culture (what does ‘open and transparent’ really mean?) and learn a bit more about what other employees think of Paddle.

 I really liked this part of the process.
 In previous interviews I’d only ever discussed what it meant to be an engineer at the company and not a part of the wider company culture and community.
 I really appreciated being asked about how I like to work, too, as it was very clear they wanted me to feel comfortable in order to do my best work.

 What I thought of my interview experience